8 Garden Squares In Central London To Visit In 2022

 8. Belgrave Square Garden

 For a peek into the grandest of London’s squares, head to Belgravia, south of Hyde Park.
 Belgrave Square Garden is 4.5 acres of luscious green space, designed by George Basevi and Thomas Cubitt in 1826, making it one of the largest of London’s squares too.
 The children’s play area and tennis courts were added more recently.
-This private garden is an oasis of wisteria, roses and summerhouses, and is open to the public during the 2022 London Square Open Gardens Weekend.
-Another private garden square open during the weekend is nearby Eaton Square Gardens- once home to Prime Ministers Neville Chamberlain and Stanley Baldwin.
+This private garden is an oasis of wisteria, roses and summerhouses.
+Nearby, there’s another private garden square – Eaton Square Gardens – which was once home to Prime Ministers Neville Chamberlain and Stanley Baldwin.

 This is just a glimpse into the hundreds of gorgeous garden squares in central London.
 If you’ve worked up an appetite to get out exploring, check out our walks, including the Bohemian Bloomsbury walk.